 Need a cheap solution for your pet potty station?
 Need a larger pad for your dog?
 We deliver single rolls of sod for your pet pasture potty station.
 It’s a great option for those who live in apartments and high-rises in Vancouver.
 Our pet grass is 2 feet by 4.5 feet, you can use half now and half later if you choose.

-We deliver throughout Vancouver every Tuesday.
+We deliver throughout Vancouver and the Lower Mainland.

 Order your pet grass potty station replacement roll online.
 Create a custom pad for your dog or cat (some cats)

 We are the lowest cost pet pasture potty pad / station roll provider in Vancouver.

 No need for an expensive cardboard box with our name on it, considering what skipper is going to do on his fresh pad, we just prefer to give you a good ol’ roll of organic sod and save you a few bucks.
 As in the picture above, you can place a plastic sheathing under the roll to prevent runoff.
 When your pet grass sod roll is expired, simply roll it up and place in the compost.

 When receiving your sod roll please bring a garbage bag to place the pet grass roll in so you aren’t dragging sand and dirt through your building.
 We will meet you at your building or leave it off to the side for pick up later.

 How to maintain your pet grass potty roll